raphy0316/basketball-form-analyzer/mobile/README.md

 # Basketball Form Analyzer - Mobile App

 This project is a **React Native mobile application** for analyzing basketball shooting form using computer vision.
-It integrates **TensorFlow Lite models** for real-time **pose detection** and **object detection**, and communicates with a backend server for post-recording analysis and storage.
+It integrates **TensorFlow Lite models** and for real-time **pose detection** and **object detection**, and communicates with a backend server for post-recording analysis and storage.

 ---